mvndi/docs/docs/guides/combat.md

 Each armor and weapon piece has a specific weight.
 The more armor you wear and the more weapons <br/>
 you carry, the slower you walk on foot.
 Weight can be read on the equipment piece's lore text, just like <br/>
 every information about the equipment. <br/>
+If you weigh too much you can't swim.

 # Stamina